juandld/narritive-hero/README.md

   - Option A: from the repo root run `./dev.sh` (auto-picks a free Vite port, ensures frontend deps/ backend venv exist, and starts both servers)
   - Option B: run them manually — backend command above in one terminal, `cd frontend && npm install && npm run dev` in another
   - App: open `http://localhost:5173`
+- Need Appwrite locally?
+Put `START_APPWRITE=1` in your `.env` (or export it) and run `./dev.sh` to spin up the Appwrite docker stack automatically (requires Docker).
+- Migrating existing local notes to Appwrite?
+Once Appwrite is provisioned, run `STORE_BACKEND=filesystem python backend/scripts/migrate_to_appwrite.py` (use `--dry-run` first) to copy JSON/audio and registries into your Appwrite project.
 - Docker (all-in-one): `docker compose up --build` then open `http://localhost` (backend at `http://localhost:8000`).
 - Add notes: click Upload (Topbar), drag & drop audio anywhere, use Start Recording, or click New Text Note to paste an existing transcript.
 - Expand/collapse text: click the ▼/▲ toggle within a note card.
 You can also switch views (List/Compact/Grid) from the Topbar.
 - API docs: FastAPI Swagger UI is available at `http://localhost:8000/docs`.
+- Automated deploy: populate `.env` with your Appwrite + provider keys and run `./deployment.sh`.
+It spins up Appwrite (plus the schema worker), bootstraps collections/buckets via `backend/scripts/setup_appwrite_schema.py`, migrates filesystem notes/programs into Appwrite, and rebuilds the backend/frontend containers.

 ## Features (Aligned with the North Star)